The hierarchy of the chicken coop and how to stay in charge of the pecking order

 10 REASONS WHY CHICKENS BECOME MURDERERS

-Chickens naturally choose to live in small social groups, up to about 80 birds, but usually smaller groups.
+Chickens naturally choose to live in small social groups, up to about 80 birds, but usually in smaller groups.
 However, there are important aspects of running a flock that will keep the peace.
-Research has found these are top reasons why birds may become killers of their own kind:
+Research has found these are the top reasons why birds may become killers of their own kind:

 • overcrowding (limited floor space)